birdortyedi/birdortyedi.github.io/_pages/about.md

 * Reviewer, Elsevier Digital Signal Processing
 * Reviewer, IEEE/CAA Journal of Automatica Sinica
+* Reviewer, Imaging Science Journal
 * Reviewer, Journal of Experimental & Theoretical Artificial Intelligence
 * Reviewer, AIM2020 Workshop at ECCV2020
 * Reviewer, NTIRE 2021 New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing at CVPR 2021
-* Reviewer, 30th IEEE Conference on Signal Processing and Communications Applications
 * Reviewer, the European Conference on Computer Vision 2022 (ECCV2022)
 * Reviewer, NTIRE 2022 New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing at CVPR 2022
+* Reviewer, 30th IEEE Conference on Signal Processing and Communications Applications

 [me]: images/logo.jpg